- March 13, 2019

 - Category: Articles

 I have witnessed many things during my career in the transportation industry.
-There’s one thing I see more often than anything else, however, and that’s trailers in poor operating condition.
+There’s one thing I see more often than anything else, however, and that’s trailers in poor operating condition, which can be combated with a truck service shop.
 Often, especially in larger fleets, trailers are misused and abused and are towed around in less than ideal and often unsafe conditions.
 Trailer brake controls in trucks are often referred to as “company brakes“ as an example and as a result, trailers are often not given the proper repair and maintenance required.

 From an operator’s perspective, it’s important to make sure a walk around is completed no different than would be completed with our trucks.
 Lights, body condition, brakes, 5th wheel plate and king pin condition, tires, wheels, air leaks, hub oil, trailer decking, and trailer interiors are all things that should remain in a top-notch condition to avoid not only downtime but potentially unsafe conditions and fines.
 After all, when you hook up to a trailer its safe condition and operation become your responsibility.